-10. TR030 (Implementation of Details of Arb M Stmt)
+14. TR030 (Implementation of Details of Arb M Stmt)

-All works relating to the ground clearance, tree works, demolition and development with implications for trees shall be carried out as specified in the approved arboricultural method statement, and shall be supervised by an arboricultural consultant holding a nationally recognised arboricultural qualification.
+All works relating to the ground clearance, tree works, demolition and development with implications for trees shall be carried out as specified in the approved arboricultural method statement (Ref: 521/AMS/2) dated 26 July 2024 and prepared by Richard Nicholson Arboricultural Planning Consultant and as shown on the approved Tree Protection Plan (Drawing No: RNapc/521/TPP/3), and shall be supervised by an arboricultural consultant holding a nationally recognised arboricultural qualification.